Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 - Test Deployed Lambda

-   - Run the `bin/avatar/upload` [code](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/bin/avatar/upload) that uploads a file `data.jpg` to the source directory that the lambda is looking at
+   - Run the `bin/avatar/upload` Here's the content [code](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/bin/avatar/upload) This uploads a file `data.jpg` to the source directory that the lambda is looking at
-   - Verify that the image has been uploaded into the `nwaliechinyere-cruddur-uploaded-avatars` S3 bucket, which triggers `ThumbLambda` function to process the image, and then saves the processed image into the `avatars` folder in the `assets.nwaliechinyere.xyz` S3 bucket and that it has been resized to 512x512.
+   - Verify that the image has been uploaded into the `nwaliechinyere-cruddur-uploaded-avatars` s3 bucket, which triggers the `ThumbLambda` function to process the image, and then saves the processed image into the `avatars` folder in the `assets.nwaliechinyere.xyz` s3 bucket and that it has been resized to 512x512.

 Remember to always run `cdk synth` to check for errors, if the yaml is returned go ahead and `cdk deploy`

 ---

 **IMAGES**

 CDK synth in my Gitpod environment